What are the treatments like?

-The cost of the initial visit, which includes an extensive intake as well as an acupuncture treatment, is $100 if paid at time of service.
-For subsequent visits, the fee is $75 (at time of service).
+The cost of the initial visit, which includes an extensive intake as well as an acupuncture treatment, is $120 if paid at time of service.
+For subsequent visits, I offer a sliding fee of $75 - $95 (for payment at time of service).
 I accept payment via cash or check.
-I also offer a sliding fee scale.
 If you have insurance coverage, please see below for further information.

 Does insurance cover acupuncture?

 As many people experience the benefits of acupuncture, more and more health insurance plans are beginning to cover acupuncture treatment, especially for pain-related conditions.
 It is best to check directly with your insurance company to ask if your policy covers acupuncture, for what conditions, and the number of allowable treatments.
 (Please double-check, as some of this coverage is very new and customer support personnel may not even be aware of it).

 I am currently an In-Network Provider for the following insurance plans:

 * BCBS of MA (including Medicare Advantage Plans)

 * Commonwealth Senior Care